Architecting Adaptable Solutions

 Configuration and Adaptation

-As discussed in the Solution Lifecycle section of Introduction to Adaptable Solutions, the solution can be tailored to the customer’s need.
+As mentioned in the Solution Lifecycle section of Adaptable Solutions, the solution can be tailored to the customer’s need.

 Mendix recommends using the following:

-- Runtime configuration (using database setting objects, or constants) when configuring for the needs of customer groups.
-This should be used for light configuration and personalization through developer-built flexibility.
+• Runtime configuration through database setting objects or constants when configuring for the needs of customer groups.
+This should be used for light configuration and personalization through developer-built flexibility, for the following purposes:

-- Parameterize capabilities for groups of customers (for example, configurable thresholds)
+• Parameterize capabilities for groups of customers, such as through configurable thresholds.

-- Design-time adaptation for changing the application model to the needs of individual customers.
-This should be used for the larger customizations in order to do the following:
+• Design-time adaptation for changing the application model to the needs of individual customers.
+This should be used for larger customizations in order to do the following:

-For some customizations, both approaches can be utilized, but Mendix recommends taking the following into account:
+For some customizations, both approaches can be used, but Mendix recommends taking the following into account:

 Design-Time Adaptation

-For design-time adaptations, Mendix recommends referencing How to Set Up a Solution and How to Upgrade a Solution in order to create a dedicated app and Git repository per customer (including the partner that implements on behalf of the customer) and keeping these up to date.
+For design-time adaptations, Mendix recommends referencing How to Set Up a Solution and How to Upgrade a Solution.
+These provide details on creating a dedicated app and Git repository for each customer, including for the partner that implements the solution on behalf of the customer.
 This allows for the following:

-- Full control of who can access the individual customer’s model instance via app roles
+• Full control over who can access the individual customer’s model instance via app roles

-The customer model instances will run with IP protection enabled, meaning that parts of the original solution model can be hidden.
-Once the solution is published with the protected solution models, this implementation hiding cannot be undone by the consumer of the solution model.
+The customer model instances run with IP protection enabled.
+This means that parts of the original solution model can be hidden.
+Once the solution is published with the protected solution models, the consumer of the solution model can no longer unhide the implementation.

 Customers Without Adaptation

-It may occur that not all of your customers require model adaptation, so they can run on an unmodified version of the original solution model.
+Not all customers might require model adaptation.
+This means they can run on an unmodified version of the original solution model.
 In this case, Mendix recommends distributing and deploying a deployment package (MDA), which also prevents inspection in the Mendix model and ensures seamless upgrades.
 This can be combined with flexible environments and/or a multi-tenancy setup.

-If after going live it becomes necessary to adapt the model for a customer, a solution can be initialized.
-If right after initialization a database backup is restored to the newly created environment, no data loss should happen.
+If you need to adapt the model for a customer after it goes live, you can initialize a solution.
+If a database backup is restored to the newly created environment after initialization, no data is lost.

 Application Design